sikorka/tiny-log/README.md

 - IntelliJ on Windows
 - GIT Bash on Mac
 - GIT Bash on Windows
-- Travis CI's Job log
+- Travis CI's Job log (common colors)
 - Jenkins with [ANSI Color plugin](https://wiki.jenkins.io/display/JENKINS/AnsiColor+Plugin) (turn ANSI Coloring on your job)

 Does not work with: